Stress management tips & techniques

 Emotions follow - learned - thoughts

-Stress is a consequence of a thought and emotion that thought and emotion are usually a consequence of repetition.
+Stress is a consequence of thoughts and emotions and those thoughts and emotions are usually a consequence of repetition.
 Too many changes in life or something bad happened in the past and you keep repeating the event to prevent it in the future.
 Unconsciously you continue to feed yourself with the same negative emotion, which makes the emotion get even deeper into your system.

 Contact a mental or life coach at TheONE via live video calling if you experience stress and you are not able to reduce it yourself.